padde/jump.vim/README.md

     let g:autojump_executable = "path/to/autojump.sh"

+By default autojump will change the working directory globally in Vim.
+Alternativelly, you can achieve "per-tab/window change dir" behavior with autojump, by setting:

+    let g:autojump_vim_command = 'tcd'

+or

+    let g:autojump_vim_command = 'lcd'

 ## Boring Legal Stuff

 Copyright (c) Patrick Oscity.
 Distributed under the same terms as Vim itself.